 Is retinol safe?

 Is retinol safe?
 I have been getting this question more and more lately.
-Ever since I started talking about the potential health risks of retinol and why I won't use it on Instagram I have been contacted by many of you.
-So I decided it was time to finally write a post about it to help you make your own decision as to whether you want to risk using it.
-Because I personally won't.
-Not until there is more evidence proving it is safe anyways.
+Ever since I started talking about the potential health risks of retinol and why I don't use it on Instagram I have been contacted by many of you.
+So I decided it was time to finally write a post about it to help you make your own decision as to whether you want to use it or not.

-Before I go over the potential health risks of retinol I figure I better explain what retinol is.
+Before I go over the potential health risks of retinol I figured I better explain what retinol is.

 What is retinol?

-In the last ten years or so many people have started to question the safety of retinol, and in particular whether or not it can increase the risk of skin cancer.
-But besides the skin cancer risk, there are other issues with retinol so I want to discuss all of them.
+In recent years many people have started to question the safety of retinol, and in particular whether or not it can increase the risk of skin cancer.
+But besides the skin cancer risk, there are other issues with retinol so I want to discuss them.

 Retinol is unsafe for pregnancy and breastfeeding

-Retinol is teratogenic.
-Meaning it is unsafe for pregnancy because it causes fetal malformations and abnormalities.
-Especially in the first trimester, retinol is extremely dangerous, and can lead to spontaneous abortions and fetal malformations, including microcephaly (small heads), cardiac (heart) problems, and thymus abnormalities.
-This is true for both natural and synthetic forms of retinol.
+Retinol and synthetic vitamin A derivates are teratogenic.
+Meaning it is unsafe for pregnancy because it can cause fetal malformations and abnormalities.
+Especially in the first trimester, retinol is very dangerous, and can lead to spontaneous abortions and fetal malformations, including microcephaly (small heads), cardiac (heart) problems, and thymus abnormalities.

 Retinol is unsafe for use in the sun

-Retinol has been shown to increase the sensitivity of the skin to sun, meaning that using retinol in the sun (especially without sunscreen) can make the skin more susceptible to sun damage and be at increased risk of skin cancer development.
+Retinol has been shown to increase the sensitivity of the skin to sun, meaning that using retinol in the sun (especially without sunscreen) can make the skin more susceptible to sun damage, sun burns, and possibly skin cancer development.

-Multiple studies have shown that using retinyl palmitate in the sun can cause an increased risk for skin cancer.
-Exposure to both UVA and UVB radiation when using topical retinol can increase the skin cancer risk in this setting, and in particular increases the risk of developing squamous cell carcinoma.
-Unfortunately, most of the studies directly examining this relationship have been done in animals, so it is hard to know if the same thing would happen in humans, but the fact that this risk has been shown at all is very concerning.
+A few studies have shown that using retinyl palmitate in the sun can cause an increased risk for skin cancer.
+Unfortunately, most of the studies directly examining this relationship have been done in animals, so it is hard to know if the same thing would happen in humans, but the fact that this risk has been shown at all is concerning.

 Retinol can be a skin irritant

-There have been a few studies now comparing Bakuchiol to retinol directly showing that it has just as good anti-aging effects without any of the skin irritation.
-And, what's even more interesting (at least if you're a science nerd like me), is that bakuchiol has also been shown to have anti-cancer, anti-microbial, anti-fungal, anti-oxidant effects and is effective in treating acne.
+What's even more interesting, is that bakuchiol has also been shown to have anti-cancer, anti-microbial, anti-fungal, anti-oxidant effects and is effective in treating acne.
 In other words, it's one powerful ingredient!

-Of note there is one reported case of someone who did experience an allergic reaction to a product containing Bakuchiol.
-So when you do start any new skincare products I always recommend spot testing first, since like anything, there is always the potential for someone to be allergic to a new ingredient.
+Of note there is one reported case of someone who did experience an allergic reaction to a product containing Bakuchiol, so when you do start any new skincare product I always recommend spot testing first, since like anything, there is always the potential for someone to be allergic to a new ingredient.

 How to stop using retinol safely